Tyre Nichols' brutal beating by police shown on video

 Two officers hold Nichols to the ground as he moves about, and then the third appears to kick him in the head.
 Nichols slumps more fully onto the pavement with all three officers surrounding him.
 The same officer kicks him again.

-The fourth officer then walks over, unfurls a baton and holds it up at shoulder level as two officers hold Nichols upright, as if he were sitting.
+The fourth officer then walks over, draws a baton and holds it up at shoulder level as two officers hold Nichols upright, as if he were sitting.

 “I’m going to baton the f— out you,” one officer can be heard saying.
 His body camera shows him raise his baton while at least one other officer holds Nichols.
 The officer strikes Nichols on the back with the baton three times in a row.